Why Do Guinea Pigs Squeak?

 However, it’s important to watch your guinea pig’s behavior.
 If they are acting spooky and frantic while vocalizing, they may be distressed by a noise or smell.

 Guinea pigs may also let out a shrill-sounding squeak or squeal when they are scared and feel that flight is not an option (i.e., during nail clipping or vet visits.)

 Why Do Guinea Pigs Squeak At Night?

 Guinea pigs are actually quite active both at night and during the daytime.
-They are technically crepuscular, meaning they are most active at dawn and dusk.
+They are crepuscular animals, meaning they are most active at dawn and dusk.
 Guinea pigs also do not sleep for long periods as humans, and many other animals do.
 Instead, they take short catnaps throughout the day and night.
 They are up frequently to walk around and eat, then go back to sleep again.

 Because of this, guinea pigs may squeak at night if they’re bored or want food or attention.
 They may also squeak occasionally to their cage mate.
-Be sure they both have plenty of space, hiding places, and food to avoid any bickering throughout the night.
+Be sure they both have plenty of space, hiding places, and hay to avoid any bickering throughout the night.

 How to Stop Guinea Pigs From Squeaking At Night

 It can be quite inconvenient if your guinea pig develops a tendency to squeak at night.